Start: Llanes Finish: La Isla (Colunga)

 Car rental services are available at all main airports.

 The hotels do NOT have private car parks, hence you either leave it during the tour at a public car park in Llanes or La Isla / Colunga.
 As there are not many restaurants close to the last hotel in La Isla (Colunga) during low season, we strongly recommend to park your car at the start of the tour in Colunga (for free) so that it's at your disposal during the last 2 days.
 There are bus stops in La Isla / Colunga form the company ALSA.
-Please look at their website www.alsa.es for time tables; you might have to change busses in Ribadesella during low season.
+Please look at their website www.alsa.es for time tables.
+You might have to change buses in Ribadesella during low season.
 We can also arrange a private taxi transfer between Colunga and Llanes.

 GPS tracks are available on request.

 There are no reviews for this trip yet.